pportella23/pportella23/README.md

 ## What's up dude? 🤙🏼

-I'm a Software Engineering student currently working as a front-end developer at HP Inc.
+I'm a Undergraduate Software Engineer Student at PUCRS University working as Data Scientist and Tech Lead at Zhero.

-The technologies I use most in my work are JavaScript (React.js), HTML, CSS and Docker.
+The technologies I use most in my work are PowerBI, Python and Front-end Web Development (with React, Node.js, HTML, CSS and Docker)

-But I also have experience with machine learning algorithms and some models of neural networks.
+Currently learning about Machine Learning algorithms and Deep Learning models

 In love with technology, bussiness and people, I've been developing my career to work with Data Science.

 Always looking for personal and professional development by making new connections and sharing experiences through teamwork.